- 1A symbol, word, or words legally registered or established by use as representing a company or product.More example sentences

 - You could register it as a trademark or service mark, but in this case, for what?

-- 1.1A distinctive characteristic or object: it had all the trademarks of a Mafia hitMore example sentences
+- 1.1A distinctive characteristic or object: the murder had all the trademarks of a Mafia hitMore example sentences

 - Remediation is a trademark characteristic of weblogs but it is hardly a new idea.